mapeditor/tiled/docs/manual/automapping.rst

 the 3x2 tiles above here are no brown tiles, this rule matches.*

 Only the lowest 2 coordinates contain the brown tile.
-The upper coordinates contains no tile.
+The upper coordinates contain no tile.
 (It is not an invisible tile, just no tile at all.)
 The input layer called *Input\_set* is depicted in the middle of the figure.